-The aim of inspecting clinical trials is to ensure that the trials meet the standards for good clinical practice (GCP).
-This includes attention to trial subject well being, safety and rights as well as good data quality.
+The purpose of inspecting clinical trials is to ensure that the trials meet the standards of Good Clinical Practice (GCP).
+This includes attention to the safety and integrity of trial subjects as well as good data quality.

-The Danish Medicines Agency has statutory authority to control any company etc. that carries out or has carried out clinical trials of medicinal products in Denmark (cf. section 90(2) of the Danish Medicines Act, no. 1180 of 12 December 2005).
+The Danish Medicines Agency has statutory authority to control any company etc. that conducts or has conducted clinical trials of medicinal products in Denmark (see section 90(2) of the Danish Medicines Act, no. 1180 of 12 December 2005).

-We inspect clinical trials both in Denmark and abroad.
-This includes inspections coordinated by the European Medicines Agency (EMA).
-EMA inspections follow European procedures.
+We inspect clinical trials both in Denmark and abroad, including inspections coordinated by the European Medicines Agency (EMA).

-Apart from inspections of individual trials, we also perform system inspections covering several trials, where the inspection particularly focuses on e.g. monitoring, handling of adverse reaction reporting, etc.
+Apart from inspections of individual trials, we also perform system inspections covering several trials, where the inspection has particular focus on monitoring, handling of adverse reaction reporting, etc.

 We make a risk-based assessment to select which clinical trials to inspect.

-Via the factbox to the right, you can find further information about guidelines for good clinical practice and GCP inspections.
+See the External links box for more information about guidelines for good clinical practice and GCP inspections.

-Once we have completed a GCP inspection, we draw up an inspection report for the inspected parties and the entity responsible for the clinical trial (sponsor) or the sponsor's representative.
-The inspected parties can be one or more of the following: investigator, sponsor, contract research organisation (CRO), manufacturer, hospital pharmacy and laboratory.
+Once we have completed a GCP inspection, we make an inspection report for the inspected parties and the entity responsible for the clinical trial (sponsor) or the sponsor’s representative.
+The inspected parties may be one or more of the following: investigator, sponsor, contract acceptor (CRO), manufacturer, hospital pharmacy and laboratory.

-One inspection report is prepared for each GCP inspection to be given to the inspected parties.
-We always send the report to the sponsor or the sponsor's representative.
+We make one inspection report for each GCP inspection and hand it over to the inspected parties.
+We always send the report to the sponsor or the sponsor’s representative.

 Inspections are carried out as spot checks within one or more areas of the trial.
-Conditions, procedures or processes not specifically described in the report should not be considered an indirect authorisation or accept from the Danish Medicines Agency.
+Conditions, procedures or processes not specifically described in the report should not be considered an indirect approval or acceptance from the Danish Medicines Agency.

-Inspection reports classify deviations as 'critical', 'major' or 'minor' with reference to the classification used in inspections performed for the EMA (read more on classification via the link in the box to the right).
+Inspection reports classify deviations as ’critical’, ’major’ or ’minor’ according to the classification used in inspections performed for the EMA (see the External links box for more information about classification).

-Deviations are classified depending on the concrete circumstances of each individual inspection and they are evaluated relative to the deviation's risk to trial subject safety and integrity as well as data quality.
+Deviations are classified depending on the specific circumstances of each individual inspection and they are evaluated relative to the deviation’s risk to the safety and integrity of trial subjects as well as data quality.
 This means that seemingly similar deviations may be classified differently in two different inspections.

 The immediate assessment of the gravity of the deviations is reflected in the report’s conclusion and the subsequent correspondence in connection with any additional justifications.